You’re a Painting Contractor looking for new business… so where do you start?

 Be sure to keep your business name, address, and phone number consistent across these online directories.
 Little differences across such as “Ave” vs “Avenue” can have a big SEO impact.

-In the U.S. and Western Canada, Craigslist is a great way to advertise your local business online and is one of the best painting contractor marketing ideas that you can implement today.
-In Eastern Canada, Kijiji works the same way.
+In the U.S. and Canada, Nextdoor is a great way to advertise your local business online and is one of the best painting contractor marketing ideas that you can implement today.

 Guerrilla Marketing Tactics for Painting Contractors

-Now that we’ve covered what you can do from your desk, let’s look at ways you can generate painting leads while in the field.
+Now that we’ve covered what you can do from your desk, let’s look at ways you can generate painting leads while in the wild.

 21. Find “JV” Industry Partners